|USW Local 1066|

 Union Meetings are currently held on the 3rd Wednesday of the month at 4:00 p.m.

 Any upcoming or changing activities will be posted on the EVENTS OR CALENDAR tab of the site!
+Check often as they activities for the year will be posted here!

 The Ed Show - Fighting Chance American Steel